EGR304-2025-F-101/team101.github.io/docs/03-User-Needs-and Benchmarking.md

 | “Limited to 7 zones – not great for bigger yards.” | Device scales to larger properties | Explicit |
 | “Battery drains too fast if WiFi is used.” | Device has long-lasting and efficient power management | Explicit |

 ## Organized Need Statements

 ### Categories with Meta-Needs

 1. **Efficiency**
-- The device reduces household water use.
+The device reduces household water use.
-- The device avoids watering during rain.
+The device avoids watering during rain.
-- **Meta Need:** *The device waters lawns efficiently and conserves resources.*
+**Main Need:** *The device waters lawns efficiently and conserves resources.*

-2. **Convenience & Usability**
+3. **Convenience & Usability**
-- The device is easy to install.
+The device is easy to install.
-- The device requires little training.
+The device requires little training.
-- The device has an intuitive app.
+The device has an intuitive app.
-- **Meta Need:** *The device is simple and accessible for all users.*
+**Main Need:** *The device is simple and accessible for all users.*

-3. **Durability & Reliability**
+4. **Durability & Reliability**
-- The device works in outdoor conditions.
+The device works in outdoor conditions.
-- The device has backup power options.
+The device has backup power options.
-- The device resists WiFi or server interruptions.
+The device resists WiFi or server interruptions.
-- **Meta Need:** *The device is reliable in all environments.*
+**Main Need:** *The device is reliable in all environments.*

-4. **Cost & Sustainability**
+5. **Cost & Sustainability**
-- The device is affordable.
+The device is affordable.
-- The device reduces water bills.
+The device reduces water bills.
-- The device uses renewable energy (solar).
+The device uses renewable energy (solar).
-- **Meta Need:** *The device is cost-effective and environmentally friendly.*
+**Main Need:** *The device is cost-effective and environmentally friendly.*

-5. **Smart Features**
+6. **Smart Features**
-- The device integrates with smart homes (Alexa, Google).
+The device integrates with smart homes (Alexa, Google).
-- The device tracks and reports water usage.
+The device tracks and reports water usage.
-- The device adapts to soil moisture levels.
+The device adapts to soil moisture levels.
-- **Meta Need:** *The device is intelligent and adaptable.*
+**Main Need:** *The device is intelligent and adaptable.*

 ## Prioritization of Needs (Weighted)

 **High Priority (Weight = 5)**
-- Reduce water use and household bills.
+Reduce water use and household bills.
-- Simple installation and setup.
+Simple installation and setup.
-- Reliable automatic watering.
+Reliable automatic watering.
-- Durable outdoor design.
+Durable outdoor design.
-- Intuitive app-based remote control.
+Intuitive app-based remote control.

 **Medium Priority (Weight = 3)**
-- Smart home integration.
+Smart home integration.
-- Affordable cost (under $200).
+Affordable cost (under $200).
-- Flexible zone control.
+Flexible zone control.

 **Low Priority (Weight = 1)**
-- Aesthetic design.
+Aesthetic design.
-- Expandable accessories.
+Expandable accessories.